-- I. An exchange shall maintain a panel of arbitrators.
-The number of arbitrators in the panel shall be commensurate to the number of disputes so that an arbitrator handles a reasonable number of references simultaneously and all arbitration references are disposed of within the prescribed time. - II.
-The exchange shall have a set of fair and transparent criteria for inclusion of names in the panel of arbitrators. - III.
-While deciding to include a particular person in the panel of arbitrators, the exchange shall take into account the following factors: - A. age, - B. qualification in the area of law, finance, accounts, economics, management, or administration, and - C. experience in financial services, including securities market. - IV.
+- B. qualification in the area of law, finance, accounts, economics, management, or administration, and - C. experience in financial services, including securities market. - IV.
 The name of a person shall be included in the panel after obtaining: - A. a declaration that he has not been involved in any act of fraud, dishonesty or moral turpitude, or found guilty of any economic offence. - B. disclosure of the nature of his association with securities market, - C. disclosure of the names of his dependents associated with the securities market as member, sub-broker or authorized person, and - D. an undertaking that he shall abide by the code of conduct prescribed in this circular.

-13.2.5.
+14.3.5.
 Code of Conduct for Arbitrators: An arbitrator shall -

-- I. act in a fair, unbiased, independent and objective manner; - II. maintain the highest standards of personal integrity, truthfulness, honesty - III. and fortitude in discharge of his duties; - IV. disclose his interest or conflict in a particular case, i.e., whether any party to the proceeding had any dealings with or is related to the arbitrator; - V. not engage in acts discreditable to his responsibilities; - VI. avoid any interest or activity which is in conflict with the conduct of his duties as an arbitrator;

-- VII. avoid any activity that may impair, or may appear to impair, his independence or objectivity; - VIII. conduct arbitration proceedings in compliance with the principles of natural justice and the relevant provisions of the Arbitration and Conciliation Act, 1996, the SEBI Act, 1992, the Securities Contracts (Regulation) Act, 1956 and the Rules, Regulations and Bye-laws framed thereunder and the circulars, directions issued by the Government / SEBI; - IX. endeavour to pass arbitral award expeditiously and in any case not later than the time prescribed in this circular; and pass reasoned and speaking arbitral awards.
+- I. act in a fair, unbiased, independent and objective manner; - II. maintain the highest standards of personal integrity, truthfulness, honesty - III. and fortitude in discharge of his duties; - IV. disclose his interest or conflict in a particular case, i.e., whether any party to the proceeding had any dealings with or is related to the arbitrator; - V. not engage in acts discreditable to his responsibilities; - VI. avoid any interest or activity which is in conflict with the conduct of his duties as an arbitrator; - VII. avoid any activity that may impair, or may appear to impair, his independence or objectivity; - VIII. conduct arbitration proceedings in compliance with the principles of natural justice and the relevant provisions of the Arbitration and Conciliation Act, 1996, the SEBI Act, 1992, the Securities Contracts (Regulation) Act, 1956 and the Rules, Regulations and Bye-laws framed thereunder and the circulars, directions issued by the Government / SEBI; - IX. endeavour to pass arbitral award expeditiously and in any case not later than the time prescribed in this circular; and pass reasoned and speaking arbitral awards.

-13.2.6.
+14.3.6.
 Arbitration